The Joys of Automation

 Having gone through this insane process, it brings me great joy to simply let the computer roll up the random treasure, which is why the bandits/ soldiers above not only have random coinage, they also have specific rations.

-BIND tells stories through Side Quests - a system where each Segment of the tale can take place anywhere within a broad region.
+BIND tells stories through Story Weaving - a system where each Segment of the tale can take place any time, anywhere within a broad region.

-Umiel’s statblock above comes from a Side Quest called ’the Little Prince’, with a little summary of the two Segments.
+Umiel’s statblock above comes from a Thread called ’the Little Prince’, with a little summary of the two Segments.

 The only way to answer this question is a per-region list of each Segment:

 On the left, Segments from the Forest appear.
 On the right, Segments from the Roads.
-Each one has its Side Quest’s title.
+Each one has its Thread’s title.

 This kind of summary is completely impossible without automation.
-Not only are there a lot of Side Quest Segments, but each of them must be placed in the correct area.
+Not only are there a lot of Segments, but each of them must be placed in the correct area.

 The hard bit here is probably not what you think.